Whitchurch Primary School and Nursery welcome children from three months old, where they follow their EYFS journey until the end of Reception Year.

 Communication and Language

 Research shows that good interactions between adults and children make a big difference to how well communication and language skills develop.
 Our settings have Elklan trained practitioners who use their knowledge to skilfully develop children’s language skills through using the right strategy at the right time, facial expressions and body language.
 Practitioners prioritise interactions and are present in the moment - supporting play and extending children’s utterances.
-Our youngest children benefit from visual supports and signs as well as communication friendly enhancements, such as CPD books, photos and play phones.
+Our youngest children benefit from visual supports and signs as well as communication friendly enhancements, such as learning journey books, photos, play phones, planned ambitious vocabulary and texts at the heart of our curriculum.

-Our children make good progress in CL development and practitioners are supported by Speech and Language Therapy Services to screen and provide programmes of support where needed.
+Our children make good progress in CL development and practitioners are supported to provide programmes of support where needed.

 Example of our Widget cards used to help our youngest children know more words, understand more words and say more words.